River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 | Instance entity | placed building / vehicle / citizen | inspecting current behavior | reading vanilla defaults | `Game.Companies.WorkProvider.m_MaxWorkers` *(runtime/cached)* |

 > **Note:**
-- Instance-side values like WorkProvider.m_MaxWorkers often don’t hot-update from prefab edits
+- Instance-side values like `WorkProvider.m_MaxWorkers` often don’t hot-update from prefab edits.
 - Editing prefab `WorkplaceData` applies to **new** buildings
-- Existing buildings update only with extra mod code that forces a recompute or player trigger (make a new building/extension).
+- Existing buildings update only with extra mod code that forces a recompute or the player triggers the game job (when making a new building/extension).